-- Consent of the biological father or mother or legal guardian is mandatory if the legal adoption is not yet official - Adoption application if available - Can be insured at birth.
-The declaration of insurability must be signed by the biological father or mother or by the person who has custody of the child when the application is signed
+- Consent of the biological father or mother or legal guardian is mandatory if the legal adoption is not yet official - Adoption application if available - Can be insured from birth.
+The declaration of insurability must be signed by the biological father or mother and by the person having custody of the child at the time the application is signed.